gntagkas/Bike-Share_Company_Data_Analysis/README.md

 **Age Patterns**

-- Subscribers are slightly older than Casual Riders.
+- Annual Members are slightly older than Casual Riders.
-- Average age of a subscriber is 36 years old, compared to 30.6 years old for Casual Riders.
+- The average age of an Annual Member is 36 years old, compared to 30.6 years old for Casual Riders.
-- This age gap remains across both genders, with Subscribers being about 5.5 years older on average.
+- This age gap remains across both genders, with Annual Members being about 5.5 years older on average.

 ---